-An application making protected resource requests on behalf of the resource authorization server
+An application making protected resource requests on behalf of the resource owner and with its authorization.

 The server issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorization.

 The interaction between the authorization server and resource server is beyond the scope of this specification.
 The authorization server may be the same server as the resource server or a separate entity.
 A single authorization server may issue access tokens accepted by multiple resource servers.